Traditional Chinese medicine

 Although the name implies that it originated from China, it's actually the same form of medicine practised in the whole of Asia and should really be referred to as oriental medicine.

 It's use has seen a dramatic increase in western countries over the last few decades and is being accepted by western medicine.

-TCM practitioners believe in vital energy and the flow of qi.
+TCM practitioners believe in vital energy, called qi, which is different to conventional medicine.
 They use various therapies to boost and regulate this energy force to improve health and disease.
 It's core theory is that of Yin and Yang and the believe that mind, body and spirit are one.

 At the core of TCM theory is the concept of Yin and Yang.
 Yin is female, moon, night time and water, whilst Yang is male, sun, daytime and fire.
 It represents the duality of our universe and the world we live in.
 Most things can be divided into either Yin or Yang.
 By understanding if there is too much Yang or not enough Yin, TCM practitioners can restore ill health.

 The Five Elements or Phases is one of the most important theories in traditional Chinese medicine after Yin and Yang theory.
 Each internal organ has an element, for example, the Heart is Fire and generates Earth, the Spleen.
 Earth in turn generates Metal, the Lung, which generates water, the Kidney and that generates wood, the Liver which then generates Fire.
 By understanding which Element is too much and which is too little, TCM practitioners are able to rebalance them and thereby restore good health.